angusYuhao/Money-Manager/README.md

 Usage: change FAInfo

 # Resources We Used

-We used Material-UI and yahoo finance live stock API
+We used Material-UI and yahoo finance live stock API (mentioned in the live stock section in Investments)